 Our secondary pupils have the opportunity to explore and collaborate in specialist learning areas, such as design workshops, science laboratories and the learning hub, which are incorporated into day-to-day learning to enhance their learning experiences.

 As a school we recognise that reading is not only a vital skill across all subjects but also an invaluable life skill too.
 Lifelong readers are lifelong learners.

 A focus on reading is directly linked to the national agenda – H.E.
 Sheikh Mohammed bin Rashid al-Maktoum, stated: “Our goal is to make reading a daily habit that is deeply ingrained.
 It is the duty of relevant institutions to make this law a reality”.

 The Aquila School is committed to raising children’s attainment and love of reading.
 Our extensive reading provision includes ‘Accelerated Reader’, ‘Read Theory’ and two dedicated timetabled lessons for reading for pleasure for all children in Key Stage 3.
 This provision is led by a specialist English teacher with the knowledge and skills to challenge all children to make outstanding progress.
 We also have a state of the art secondary library called The Learning Hub stocked with thousands of books, including an extensive range of Arabic texts.

 Our focus and ambition are to build pupil’s reading skills and develop their confidence when accessing texts, whilst enhancing their cultural capital, broadening their vocabulary, encouraging discussion, debate and fostering a love of literature so they gain their own unique voice and perspective.

-Key Stage 3 children also have opportunities to develop their leadership skills through the role of reading ambassadors for younger children.
+Key Stage 3 pupils also have opportunities to develop their leadership skills through the role of reading ambassadors for younger children.

 When the children are in year 10 and 11 and are preparing for international examinations there will be a lot of homework to do.
 Therefore, in Key Stage 3 we introduce more formal homework so that pupils get used to independent study not during the school day.
 However, we still wish to maintain the Aquila view that as children work so hard in school during the day they need time to relax and pursue other interests at home.